kurtshuler/imac-5k-monitor-conversion/README.md

 | <img src="https://stonetaskin.com/cdn/shop/files/High-quality-DIY-Universal-Driver-Board-50W-Current-Board-DZ-LP0818-Resolve-the-Panel-brightness-problem.webp?" alt="High-quality DIY Universal Driver Board 50W Current Board DZ-LP0818 Resolve the Panel brightness problem LM270QQ1 LM270QQ2 LM270QQ1" width="300">  |High-quality DIY Universal Driver Board 50W Current Board DZ-LP0818 Resolve the Panel brightness problem LM270QQ1 LM270QQ2 LM270QQ1 | $36.30 |

 ## Gutting the iMac case
-After receiving my boards from Stonetaskin, my next step was to prepare the iMac case.
+My next step was to prepare the iMac case.
 I pulled out nearly everything because I am not reusing the iMac's speakers.
 The case didn't come with a RAM cover, so I'll have to 3D print something later.
 I removed the AC power socket because I plan on keeping the power supply brick outside the case.
 1. I kept the iMac case fan and soldered longer wires onto the leads to later use with a [Noctua NA-FC1](https://noctua.at/en/na-fc1) fan controller I had laying around.
 2. I kept the power button and extended its wires so I can later attach them to the R1811 control strip's on/off button.

+When pulling the parts, I noticed that both the logic board and power supply had damaged that looked to be a result of arcing.
+Now I wasn't so sure the panel would work...

 The "mystery Mac" before gutting.
 At this point I had no idea if the panel would work.
 <IMAGE HERE>